Discriminating Form and Meaning in Multilingual Models with Minimal-Pair ABX Tasks: Our ABX Discrimination Framework

 We propose two ABX variants for studying multilingual language models: \textit{language discrimination} (LD) and \textit{meaning discrimination} (MD).
 Both tasks leverage paired multilingual data and are constructed to isolate either language identity or semantic content while controlling for the other.
 These tasks enable zero-shot, training-free evaluation of key representational properties in multilingual models.

-We present both tasks below; see Appendix~\ref{appendix:abx-setups} for further illustrations and examples.
+We present both tasks below; see Appendix~\ref{appendix:abx-setups} for further illustrations and examples, and Appendix~\ref{appendix:pseudocode} for pseudocode.

 \paragraph{Language Discrimination} In the LD task, the objective is to assess whether the model can distinguish between embedding representations from different languages while controlling for meaning.
 In other words, the focus is on determining whether the form of the language is encoded in the representations sufficiently to discriminate between languages.
-Triplets are constructed as follows: $X$ comes from language $L_1$ and carries meaning $M_1$; $A$, the target, is also from language $L_1$ but conveys a different meaning $M_2$; and $B$, the distractor, is from another language $L_2$ but shares the same meaning $M_2$ as $A$, hence controlling for meaning (see Appendix~\ref{appendix:abx-setups} for an illustration).
+Triplets are constructed as follows: $X$ comes from language $L_1$ and carries meaning $M_1$; $A$, the target, is also from language $L_1$ but conveys a different meaning $M_2$; and $B$, the distractor, is from another language $L_2$ but shares the same meaning $M_2$ as $A$, hence controlling for meaning.
+For example, $X$ might be an English sentence about the weather, $A$ another English sentence with a different meaning, and $B$ the French translation of $A$ (see Appendix~\ref{appendix:abx-setups} for a more explicit illustration).
 The task is considered successful if the model leads to the distance between $A$ and $X$ to be smaller than that between $B$ and $X$.

 \paragraph{Meaning Discrimination} In the MD task, we test whether the model captures differences in meaning while holding language constant.
 The goal is to evaluate whether semantic content is encoded in the representations independently of surface form.
 Triplets are constructed such that $A$ and $X$ share the same meaning $M_1$ but come from different languages ($L_1$ and $L_2$), while $B$ is in the same language as $A$ ($L_2$) but conveys a different meaning $M_2$.
+For instance, $X$ could be an English sentence about the weather, $A$ its French translation, and $B$ a French sentence with an unrelated meaning.
 The model is considered successful if it places $X$ closer to $A$ than to $B$, indicating that it encodes semantic similarity across languages, beyond surface-level language identity.